VisPhyWorld: Probing Physical Reasoning via Code-Driven Video Reconstruction: Experiments

 \section{Experiments}

 \textbf{Evaluation setup.} We evaluate VisPhyWorld and all baselines on VisPhyBench.
+Local rendering, post-processing, and metric evaluation were run on a workstation with 4 NVIDIA RTX A6000 GPUs.
+API-based models were queried through their provider-hosted services.
 For each configuration, we generate one video per scene, compute all metrics, and report per-metric means over the evaluation split; unless otherwise stated, higher is better.
 We consider five multimodal LLM backbones: GPT-5~\citep{openai_gpt5}, GPT-4.1~\citep{openai_gpt41}, Gemini-3-Pro~\citep{google_gemini3}, Claude Sonnet 4.5~\citep{anthropic_claude_sonnet45}, and Qwen3-VL-Plus~\citep{alibaba_qwen3_vl_plus}.
 We evaluate two code backends, Three.js~\citep{threejs} and P5.js~\citep{p5js}.
 All LLM runs use the same prompt and two key frames; only the model and engine identifiers change.
 For each run, we aggregate metrics into five families: reconstruction \& perceptual quality, visual semantic consistency, text--video \& analysis-text consistency, motion (automatic RAFT-based metrics~\citep{teed2020raftrecurrentallpairsfield}), and subjective overall quality (Gemini-2.5-Pro~\citep{comanici2025gemini25pushingfrontier} judge).
 We observe consistent trends across scenes; per-scene metric distributions and significance analyses are reported in Appendix~\ref{app:distributions-significance}, Fig.~\ref{fig:visphybench-metric-distributions}.